Faizila/Team-Profile-Generator/README.md

 # Description

-* This is a Node.js command-line application that takes in information about employees in a team, then dynamically generates an HTML webpage that displays summaries for each person using the Inquirer module.
+* This is a Node.js command-line application that takes in information about employees on a software engineering team.

+* This app based on user input dynamically generates an HTML webpage that displays each team member as a card with their name, role, ID, email, and other information specific to their role using the Inquirer module.

 * Team-Profile-Generator application demonstrates the use of Object-oriented programming (OOP) and Test-driven development (TDD) using jest module from Node.js.